opensearch-project/opensearch-cli/docs/dev/rfc/rfc.md

 ## 1. Overview

-The ODFE Command Line Interface `(odfe-cli)` is an open source tool that enables users to manage their odfe clusters using through CLI or command-line-shell.
+The ODFE Command Line Interface `(opensearch-cli)` is an open source tool that enables users to manage their odfe clusters using through CLI or command-line-shell.
-Additionally, command line interface will allow users to configure and manage odfe plugins configurations like anomaly detections, alerting, sql, and access Elasticsearch features from command line with prominence on automation.
+Additionally, command line interface will allow users to configure and manage odfe plugins configurations like anomaly detections, alerting, sql, and access OpenSearch features from command line with prominence on automation.

 This cli enables users to start running commands that implement Kibana-equivalent functionality from the command prompt in their favorite terminal programs with a minimal configuration.
-As a programmer or an admin, users constantly want to perform ad-hoc operations that Kibana may not support. odfe-cli is better suited when the user wants to quickly combine a couple of commands to perform a task.
+As a programmer or an admin, users constantly want to perform ad-hoc operations that Kibana may not support. opensearch-cli is better suited when the user wants to quickly combine a couple of commands to perform a task.
 These commands are powerful and concise.
 Since shell commands can be combined into script files, one can build sequence of commands to automate operations that they do often.
 This also provides direct access to the odfe cluster.
-The user can engage with different plugins using odfe-cli, and develop shell scripts to manage their cluster.
+The user can engage with different plugins using opensearch-cli, and develop shell scripts to manage their cluster.

 ## 2. Tenets

-1. Unified CLI for Open Distro for Elasticsearch.
+1. Unified CLI for OpenSearch.
 2. Available for installation on all platforms (Mac , Windows and Linux).
-3. odfe-cli will be distributed as Docker image just like any other image to enable possibilities for automation CI / CD.
+3. opensearch-cli will be distributed as Docker image just like any other image to enable possibilities for automation CI / CD.
 4. Provide profiles to handle multiple clusters with different user preferences such as Configure security credentials, default input/output file format at once and apply across multiple plugins / cluster.
 5. Flexibility to work with multiple odfe clusters.
 6. Scaling your workflow allows you to automate and replicate and make life .
-7. It also supports Elasticsearch core rest apis from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) as commands eg: cat nodes, index create, cluster health, etc...
+7. It also supports OpenSearch core rest apis from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) as commands eg: cat nodes, index create, cluster health, etc...
 8. Provide extra functions which are hard to implement on Kibana, like batch action, long running tasks, etc.